kirandash/MyCoffeeApp/README.md

 Add icons folder to assets in angular-cli.json so that the icon folder can be served by angular app.

 Note that you have to run ng serve again.

+11. Installable PWA

+They have a + icon in browser or add to home page (in chrome beta phase) - this will add icon to home page and also to launcher and then it will also appear under applications manager.